 If you can crochet a granny square you can make this Granny Square Crochet Bag Pattern

-Once I’ve got my granny squares all stitched up I can start assembling them to form my bag.
+Once you’ve got your granny squares all stitched up, you can start assembling them to form your bag.
 The first step is to make two V’s.
 This is the main front and back of the bag.
 I chose to use the six yellow/orange centered granny squares for this part.
 They are the squares that will be most prominent.

 The other 4 granny squares fit along the sides and bottom.
-One blue centered square on each side and two on the bottom.
+For me that meant one blue centered square on each side and two on the bottom.
 These squares are all folded and stitched to both the front and back V’s to create the finished Granny Square Crochet Bag.

 Once all the squares are stitched together you’ll need to create handles for the bag.

 I chained the length that I wanted for my finished handle.
 Then I slip stitched down one side of the foundation chain, chained one, and slip stitched down the other side of the foundation chain.
 This makes a really nice handle.
+(If you knit, some i-cord handles would also look great.)
 Make two handles and then attach them to the bag.
 I made my handles in the same yellow/orange as the center on the main granny squares.
 I attached the handles so the orange handle connects to the orange center.